 the meaning of life, and all that stuff...

 Just keep banging on about the evils of porn

 Christian nutters and members of Congress are urging the Obama administration to vigorously enforce federal obscenity laws against illegal pornography.

 Groups including, The Ethics & Religious Liberty Commission and CitizenLink (Focus on the Family's family advocacy arm) sent out an 'urgent' memo asking supporters to put pressure on the Department of Justice.

 Regrettably, our government is not enforcing existing federal laws against pornography.
 We ask for your help right now to reverse this course, said ERLC president Dr. Richard Land.

-of obscene pornography, including on the Internet.
+distribution of obscene pornography, including on the Internet.
 A consistent and strong commitment to enforcing these laws can have a significant impact.
-They also noted in their letter that adult obscenity is not protected by the First Amendment.
-We believe
+They also noted in their letter that adult obscenity is not protected by the First

+States.
 Pornographic websites number 4.2 million, making up 12 percent of all websites.
-[Given this massive scale, then perhaps they should wonder how on earth it is so hard to record the harmful consequences of porn or even show any
+[Given this massive scale, then perhaps they should wonder how on earth it is so hard to record the harmful consequences of porn or

 Coming out strongly against pornography, the ERLC, which is part of the Southern Baptist Convention, calls it the satanic counterfeit of God's perfect design for us sexual beings.

 Relaxed attitudes toward human sexuality have turned the biblical notion of wholesome and monogamous sexual relations between husbands and wives on its head. .
 Scriptural standards of sexual morality have been abandoned; God's design